SpellholdStudios/Region_of_Terror/README.md

 - Allowed Shadow Dragon Scales item to be used to forge Dragon Armor as well.
 - Aligned and fixed Brundor/Brundor2 dialog files.
 - Opened three permanently locked doors from RA5602 area in "Wulfgar's Wife" quest.
-- Animation compatibility with DrizztSaga (Red Harpy animation slot).
+- Animation compatibility with DrizztSaga (Red Harpy animation slot) (thanks to TotoR).
-- Restored small NPC portraits for oBG2.
+- Restored small size of NPC portraits for oBG2.
 - Reduced waiting time to 8 hours (single rest) in the Spirit Soarning.
 - Changed incorrect Ice Salamander type from UNDEAD to MONSTER
 - Traified Cadderly's name and missing string-refs.